 As part of our core function to drive improved professional practice and innovation in policing, we work collaboratively with universities within, and beyond, our region to bring in the best ideas to benefit policing.
 As part of that offer, EMPAC also has an in-house capability to carry out its own research insight, with a particular focus on impact.
-We can also assess other research to make sense of it for policing application and impact if it’s only been prepared for an academic audience.
+We can also assess and advise on research needs and ‘translate’ existing research to make sense of it for policing application and impact if it’s only been prepared for an academic audience.

 This means we can quickly make sense of research that’s already out there and explain it in a way for policing to actually use and apply, such as how we’ve done recently in unpacking the research literature on problem solving.
 This gives us the best of both worlds as we get both a usable evidence-base but also save operational personnel more time to get on with their work.

 Since EMPAC is funded directly by the police, it is not constrained by metrics and performance relating to academic journal publications, only in insights that improve professional policing.
 This means it can cut through bureaucracy and be more direct to meet policing’s dynamic needs: we’re interested in policing research, not research for research’s sake.

 As an in-house function with security clearance we can also handle the sensitivities of data, subject and dissemination in a more straightforward way too, which can sometimes be an issue for policing given the nature of the business.
 In this way, as a ‘trusted trader’, we can complement the policing strategic intelligence function when there is limited internal capacity, without having to take the work outside.

 The principal researcher is Dr John Coxhead, Professor of Policing Innovation and Learning at Loughborough University.